TheresaLui/SelfHelpContent_v2/articles/microsoft.dms/service-create-errors.md

 # Troubleshooting errors while creating Database Migration Service instance

-## Create Service Errors
+Most users can resolve issues and error messages that occur when creating a Database Migration Service instance by using the following information.

+**Create Service Errors**

 **Error:**

-* *"SubnetWithExternalResourcesCannotBeUsedByOtherResources"*
+* "SubnetWithExternalResourcesCannotBeUsedByOtherResources"
-* *"xxx/NIC-xxxxxxxxxxxx/ipConfigurations/ipconfig cannot be used because it contains external resources."*
+* "xxx/NIC-xxxxxxxxxxxx/ipConfigurations/ipconfig cannot be used because it contains external resources."
-* *"You need to ***delete these external resources*** before deploying into this subnet."*
+* "You need to ***delete these external resources*** before deploying into this subnet."

 ## **Recommended Steps**